UniqueNetwork/unique-sdk/packages/web/README.md

 #### POST /collection

-Purpose of the method: generates an unsigned extrusion to create a collection with certain parameters
+Generates an unsigned extrusion to create a collection with certain parameters

 #### Request body